hyunjuk1/hyunjuk1.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Fellow at the Department of Biomedical Engineering of Johns Hopkins University (advisor: [Alexis Battle](https://battlelab.jhu.edu/)).
-I obtained my PhD in biostatistics from Johns Hopkins University in 2020 (advisor: [Nilanjan Chatterjee](https://nilanjanchatterjee.org/)).
+I am a tenure-track Assistant Professor of Biostatistics at the University of Washington.
+Previously, I obtained my PhD in Biostatistics from Johns Hopkins University in 2020 (advisor: [Nilanjan Chatterjee](https://nilanjanchatterjee.org/)), and completed postdoctoral training also at Johns Hopkins (advisor: [Alexis Battle](https://battlelab.jhu.edu/)).

 My research focuses on developing statistical and machine learning methods for large-scale genetic and genomic studies.
 Areas of interest include statistical genetics, Mendelian randomization, single-cell genomics and bioinformatics.

-Starting in Fall 2023, I will be an Assistant Professor of Biostatistics at the University of Washington, Seattle.

 Education
 ------